IshaPoland/Country-Dashboard/README.md

 # Dashboard
-The script for the country dashboards
+The script for the dashboards of individual countries